 We can do this chronologically.
 You can shave before, during, or after a shower.
 Shower or shave first?
 We'll start with shaving and see if it's worth considering.

 Pros To Shaving Before A Shower

 Let's talk about some cons.
-Most men’s style gurus will tell you to shower before you shave, and here we are discussing the opposite.
-We’ll get to that side of the story in a minute, but the gurus are overlooking obvious benefits of shaving first.
+Most men's style gurus will tell you to shower before you shave, and here we are discussing the opposite.
+We'll get to that side of the story in a minute, but the gurus are overlooking the apparent benefits of shaving first.

 For starters, cleanup is easier than ever when you shave first.
 Just lay down a Magic Mat to catch the clippings.
-After you shave, you rinse down in the shower, so that’s easy too.
-By doing it this way, you don’t clog your drain and life is nice.
+After you shave, you rinse down in the shower, so that's easy too.
+By doing it this way, you don't clog your drain, and life is pleasant.

 When it comes to skin health, shaving before showering is arguably the best method.
-That’s because any cuts or nicks can be followed by a proper cleansing.
-Showering after you shave is the best way to prevent infections.
+That's because it gives you the ability to clean yourself, especially if there were any nicks/cuts.
+Showering after you shave is the best way to avoid infections.